What are drains and sewers?

 United Utilities is responsible for drains and sewer pipes which are shared by more than one property, or run beyond your property boundary.

 For further information on who is responsible for what, please see the United Utilities sewers and drains explained guidance.

 - For highway and land drainage, please contact Lancashire County Council

 - For sewers and shared drains from several properties, contact United Utilities

 - For your own pipes, gutters and drains, seek advice from an appropriate contractor

 - For private drainage (eg a septic tank), or neighbour nuisance please contact Lancaster City Council on 01524 582935 in office hours, or out of office in emergencies call 01524 67099

 The council has a statutory duty in the interests of public health to ensure that blocked and foul-smelling private drains are cleared and, where appropriate, to recharge the householders for this service.
 Any recharge is apportioned equally to all households feeding into the sewer up to the point that it is blocked and follows the serving of a notice.

-- The council has reason to believe that a risk to public health exists and it is unlikely that the person(s) responsible will be able or willing to carry out necessary works.
+- We have reason to believe that a risk to public health exists and it is unlikely that the person(s) responsible will be able or willing to carry out necessary works.

-The council has a number of options for service of notice in respect of private drains and sewers using Public Health Acts, The Building Act and other provisions but legal action is complicated and can involve extra expense and delay.
+We have a number of options for service of notice in respect of private drains and sewers using public health acts, the building act and other provisions but legal action is complicated and can involve extra expense and delay.
 However, legal action should not be necessary where owners are aware of their shared ownership and clearance and repair will be quicker and cheaper if they can agree to have works carried out and share costs fairly amongst themselves.